-The proposed action entails those activities currently permitted by License SUA-1350, and for which the renewal request applies, i.e., standby operations with license conditions allowing resumption of milling operations.
+The proposed action entails those activities currently permitted and required by License SUA-1350, and for which the renewal request applies, i.e., standby operations with license conditions allowing resumption of milling operations.
 These milling operations activities include:

-- 1. Perform all environmental monitoring required by license conditions. - 2.
-Perform project maintenance activities allowing license conditions to be safely and sufficiently completed, and allowing the facility to be readied for future operations, as market conditions allow. - 3.
+1. Perform all environmental monitoring required by license conditions.

+- 2. Perform Project maintenance activities allowing license conditions to be safely and sufficiently completed, and allowing the facility to be readied for future operations, as market conditions allow. - 3.
 Operate the Corrective Action Program as required by the license.
-Continue to pump groundwater to the existing tailings impoundment and/or pump groundwater to be used as mill make-up water, and monitor progress in achieving intents of the corrective action. - 4.
-Prepare the mill for resumed operations. - 5.
+Continue to recover and pump groundwater to the existing tailings impoundment and/or recover and pump groundwater to be used as mill make-up water, and monitor progress in achieving intents of the corrective action. - 4.
+Prepare the mill for resumed operations per license conditions, including 90-day notice, NRC preoperational inspection, and resolution of any safety issues. - 5.
 Construct new tailings impoundments and evaporation ponds as designed in the Final Design documents prepared by Shepherd Miller, Inc. in 1997 and 1998 and approved by the NRC in its Finding of No Significant Impact as concluded in its Environmental Assessment (NRC, 1999). - 6.
-Resume operations of the mill and tailings system in accordance with the project's performance-based license as approved by the NRC. - 7.
-Conduct project reclamation and closure activities in accordance with the license.
-Implement reclamation and closure steps as approved in the project's Final Design, Volume VI, Existing Tailings Impoundment Reclamation Plan (Shepherd Miller, Inc., 1997d), Final Design, Volume V, New Tailings Impoundment Reclamation Plan (Shepherd Miller, Inc., 1997e), and in the Final Design, Volume VI, Part 2, Mill Decommissioning Addendum to the Existing Tailings Impoundment Reclamation Plan (Shepherd Miller, Inc., 1998). - 8.
-Deed private lands and transfer management of public lands associated with the project to the Department of Energy (DOE) as the long-term custodian for the land.
+Resume operations of the mill and tailings system in accordance with the Project's performance-based license as approved by the NRC. - Conduct Project reclamation and closure activities in accordance with the license.
+Implement reclamation and closure steps as approved in the Project's Final Design, Volume VI, Existing Tailings Impoundment Reclamation Plan (Shepherd Miller, Inc., 1997d), Final Design, Volume V, New Tailings Impoundment Reclamation Plan (Shepherd Miller, Inc., 1997e), and in the Final Design, Volume VI, Part 2, Mill Decommissioning Addendum to the Existing Tailings Impoundment Reclamation Plan (Shepherd Miller, Inc., 1998). - 8.
+Deed private lands and transfer management of public lands associated with the Project to the Department of Energy (DOE) as the long-term custodian for the land.